4Q-s-r-o/call_log/README.md

 This plugin is able to handle checking and requesting permission automatically.\
 Currently implemented query params are dateFrom, dateTo, durationFrom, durationTo, name and number.\
 String params are queried using LIKE and '%' wildcard on both sides.
- ## Note on deprecated api usage
-This plugin is still maintaining backward compatibility with v1 embedding.
-This means that gradle reports deprecated api usage during release build.
-When flutter removes v1 embedding in one of the future releases we will remove backwards compatibility.

  ## Background execution